 Photos of people, places and things in my home town.

 Afterglow was exhibited at Sicardi Gallery.
 Gilbert Hsaio’s show was at Gallery Sonja Roesch.
 I bought a venison sausage sandwich from the chef outside of Hardy and Nance Street Studios and went inside to find a girl taking pictures with her mobile phone held high.

 Houston artist Ivete Lucas is pictured wearing colorful hose.
 She and her husband constructed the tree sculpture which stands behind her, at Lawndale Center for the Arts.
 Her friend Zahira is to her right and the other two girls were the most interestingly dressed ones I could round up for the shot.
-Chris was tending bar that evening along with the two girls.
 Claudia is a friend and the shot is a set up.

 I had the pleasure of speaking with Janavi in her studio.
 She is also a scuba diver and we had an acquaintance in common in India.
 Of this group, April Murphy is the only one that I have known for a while.
 She appears with a work in progress.
 Vincent Fink’s work is all about fantasy.
 Paige does abstract floral paintings.
 All of these artists were photographed at the Winter and Spring Street Studios Second Saturday open house.

 This major art fair was held over the weekend in Houston at the George R Brown Convention Center, downtown.
 They had a lot of interesting contemporary art on display.

 The Winter and Spring Street Studios had their fall open house with over 100 studios participating.
 Farrah Braniff just published her new book, “Moments That Matter”.
 Her studio is on Spring Street.
 She is featured in the Houston Chronicle today.
 Christina is an artist in residence at the Houston Contemporary Craft Center.